 You can’t see the whole picture because you’re inside the frame.
 You lack perspective.
 What might be obvious to someone else is invisible to you.

 You may also struggle with motivation and getting things done – because when you’re on your own, it’s so easy to let yourself off the hook.

-You can have a business that supports your life (instead of the other way around)
+Are you ready for a business that supports your life? (instead of the other way around)